brekekesoftware/brekekephone/README.md

 ### TODO
+- [x] Add enable TURN option in profile pages and handle it.
+Add turn config to git ignore
 - [x] Join to group chat call (video/voice).
 If we make a call to a number as below, we can join to the conference call: `var number = ChatClient.getConference(conf_id).conf_ext || (ChatClient.PREFIX_CONFERENCE_EXTENSION + conf_id);`
 - [ ] Refactor code for group chat call
 - [ ] Add jsc-android for mobx: https://github.com/react-native-community/jsc-android-buildscripts#how-to-use-it-with-my-react-native-app